-Jerry Bovee is in his seventh year as Director of Intercollegiate Athletics at Weber State University.
+Jerry Bovee is in his eighth year as Director of Athletics at Weber State University.
 He began his position in September 2009.

 In his time at Weber State, Bovee has been influential in several key improvements to the athletics program.
 He started the Champions Club with six initial donors that provide needed resources designed to enhance the athletic programs.

 In addition, Bovee has overseen growth in fundraising and facility upgrades.
 Several key facilities have been improved during his tenure.
 Each of Weber State’s 16 sports have benefited from facility improvements primarily in Stewart Stadium and at the Dee Events Center.
 In addition, the tennis facility has been enhanced as well as the creation of a state of the art indoor practice facility for men and women’s golf.
 The Marquardt Fieldhouse opened in 2013 and provides student-athletes opportunities to work year-round indoors.
 The facility also includes a state of the art strength and conditioning room, a training room and team rooms as well as rehabilitation areas.
 Future improvements are planned at Stewart Stadium geared toward improving the fan experience and football operations.

 Bovee has overseen growth in season ticket sales in football and men’s basketball.
 In addition, he has restructured the marketing and promotions operations for athletics, which has increased the corporate sponsorship base by over a half of million dollars since 2009.
 Bovee led the initiative in 2012 to update the athletic logo and mascot in an effort to enhance the branding opportunities for Weber State Athletics.